ZiGaMi/ILI9488-XPT2046/README.md

 # ILI9488-XPT2046
-Display driver for 3.5" SPI TFT 480x320 with resistive touch.
+Simplest display driver for 3.5" SPI TFT 480x320 with resistive touch.
 Featuring two chips, ILI9488 (display controler) and XPT2046 (touch controler).
 Written and tested on STM32F746 Nucleo board, using STM32CubeIDE.

 ## USAGE
 ### 1. Setting up configurations
 Both drivers are fully configurable via **ili9488_config.h** and **xpt2046_config.h** file.
-In there GPIOs, display orientation, font usage, timer peripheral usage, calibration routine    setup and option for debug mode can be change.
+In there GPIOs, display orientation, font usage, timer/spi peripheral usage, calibration routine    setup and option for debug mode can be change.

 ##### NOTE: When debug mode is enabled user shall provide debug communication port by the choise!